GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 1. There's a new Python3, single-user User-Managed Notebook.
 2. The sample notebook `01-tip-toe-vertex-ai.ipynb` is successfully run (using the newly generated kernel) and a model file is generated/stored in Google Cloud Storage.
-3. No code changes are needed for this challenge.
+3. No code was modified.

 ### Tips